libssh2/libssh2/docs/libssh2_knownhost_writeline.md

 *buflen* is the size of the *buffer*.
 See RETURN VALUE about the size.

 *outlen* must be a pointer to a size_t variable that gets the output length of the stored data chunk.
-The number does not included the trailing zero!
+The number does not included the null-terminator!

 *type* specifies what file type it is, and *LIBSSH2_KNOWNHOST_FILE_OPENSSH* is the only currently supported